Does your business have a formal lead assignment method? If you’re investing in any kind of marketing strategy, it should.

 Shark Tank

-Shark tank works similar to cherry-pick, but all reps are notified when a new lead comes in, and anyone can claim it immediately.
+Shark tank works similarly to cherry-pick, but all reps are notified when a new lead comes in, and anyone can claim it immediately.

 Pros of Shark Tank